lalibertemarc/metempsykozedevsite/content/wip/demo2/_index.md

   - added trackspacer on bass from kick
   - adjusted volume and eq on all rythm
 - *keys*
-  - added decapitator on shot strings
+  - added decapitator on short strings

 ### 2024-05-06
 - *guitars*